caktus/guidebook/docs/developer-setup.md

     % /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-You can receive more information in the Homebrew documentation or see a full list of packages available once you\'ve installed it.
+You can receive more information in the Homebrew documentation or see a full list of packages available once you've installed it.

 -   Homebrew Docs:
     <https://github.com/Homebrew/homebrew/tree/master/share/doc/homebrew#readme>